Most People Confuse Tax Deferred (will be taxed at some point) with Tax Free (will never be taxed)

 What is a 529 Plan?

-It is a state sponsored educational savings plan that allows for TAX FREE growth of assets that are set aside for education of a specific beneficiary.
+529 funds are state sponsored educational savings plans that allow for TAX FREE growth of assets that are set aside for education of a specific beneficiary.
 These plans are also commonly known as “qualified tuition plans”.

 529 Plans can be used to meet costs of qualified colleges nationwide and are not limited to the plan sponsored by your state of residence.
 You can be a resident of Georgia and participate in a 529 Plan sponsored by Virginia and your beneficiary can attend college in New York.
 (However, please evaluate the benefits of using the 529 Plan sponsored by your resident state as many times there are state specific advantages.)